MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Buttons-and-Interaction/README.md

 Use this when you need to chose one of two or more options.
 For example, showing only passengers by class, or embarkation.

 To make a group of buttons you'll need to have a collection of button elements.
 This will allow you to loop through the group and set the state of any or all buttons.

-An easy approach is to handle a click on any of the buttons in the group by looping through the group, 'deselecting' all of the buttons, and 'selecting' the button that clicked.
+An easy approach is to handle a click on any of the buttons in the group by looping through the group, 'deselecting' all of the buttons, and 'selecting' the button that was clicked.

 To get a collection of buttons give all of your buttons the same class name.